 is a consistent continuous hypodifferential of $f$ on $Q$. \end{corollary}

 \begin{proof} Put $T = \{ 1, \ldots, n \}$ and endow it with discrete topology.
 For any $x \in X$ and $i \in T$ define $f(x, i) = f_i(x)$.
-Then, as one can readily check, all assumption of the previous theorem hold true.
-It remains to note that the set $\underline{d} f(x)$, defined according to equation \eqref{eq:FiniteMaxHypodiff}, is weak${}^*$ closed for any $x \in Q$ as the convex hull of a \textit{finite} number of weak${}^*$ compact convex sets. \end{proof}
+Then, as one can readily check, all assumptions of the previous theorem hold true.
+It remains to note that the set $\underline{d} f(x)$, defined according to equality \eqref{eq:FiniteMaxHypodiff}, is weak${}^*$ closed for any $x \in Q$ as the convex hull of a \textit{finite} number of weak${}^*$ compact convex sets. \end{proof}

 Recall that a function $f \colon \mathbb{R}^n \to \mathbb{R}$ is called non-decreasing, if $f(x) \le f(y)$ for any $x, y \in \mathbb{R}^n$ such that $x \le y$, where the inequality $x \le y$ is understood coordinate-wise.